 The despondent 21 year-old woman composed a number of “farewell” letters, and then walked to the Serpentine River and drowned herself.
 It would take weeks before her corpse washed ashore.

-Percy Tries to Forget His Drowned Wife and Two Kids
+Percy Tries to Forget His Drowned Wife and Also His Two Kids

 Percy received the tragic news, and spared no time in legally marrying Mary.
 In fact, the wedding took place just five days after the grim discovery.
 Charitably, it could be said that he did so to attempt and secure the custody of his children by Harriet.
 If this is the case, it is most unfortunate for him, for Harriet’s sister Eliza petitioned the court to have the children removed, and she ultimately succeeded.
 The children went to foster homes, partly based on the court’s opinion after reading some of Percy’s poetry.
 For real.